Back to posts

 We revamped our client's homepage by transitioning from mountain visuals to more human-centric imagery, enhancing the site's engagement.
 This involved sophisticated HTML setups and CSS magic to create a seamless and interactive experience, which I'll detail next.

-HTML Architecture of the Remix React Stage Component
+HTML Architecture of the Remix React Stage Component Link to this headline

 Our journey begins with the HTML architecture of the Remix, a React framework.
 The structure involves multiple layers including video playback, dynamic content overlays, and interactive elements, all managed efficiently to ensure smooth performance.
 Using React's capabilities, we structured a reusable component that adjusts content dynamically through a CMS backend, making the system adaptable and robust for various content types.

-Arrow Animation Using Only CSS Keyframes
+Arrow Animation Using Only CSS Keyframes Link to this headline

 One of the simplest yet most effective animations was the arrow indicator, crafted using CSS keyframes.
 Initially, I anticipated complexity but was pleased to find that a few lines of CSS could create a dynamic, looping arrow animation that guides users visually, enhancing the UI interaction without compromising on performance.

-Masking Animation Using CSS Clip-Path for Maximum Performance
+Masking Animation Using CSS Clip-Path for Maximum Performance Link to this headline

 The highlight of our project was implementing a masking animation using the CSS clip-path.
 This technique allowed us to create a curtain-like reveal effect that was both smooth and visually appealing.
 The animation was fine-tuned to maintain the aesthetic across different devices and screen sizes, showcasing the power of CSS in creating adaptive, high-performance web animations.